Konash/arabic-support-unity/README.md

 You can find it in the Unity Asset Store here: https://www.assetstore.unity3d.com/en/#!/content/2674

+Also, check out [UPersian](https://github.com/ElectroGryphon/EGGA/tree/master/UPersian).
+It uses this plugin to create these GUI items:
+1. RTL Text
+2. RTL Input field
+3. RTL Buton
+4. RTL Checkbox

 Assalamu Alaikum!
 (Peace upon you all!)
-This asset will enable you to use Arabic Words in your game with no problems.
+This asset will enable you to use Arabic Words in your game.
 There are two main problems to address here:
 1. Arabic Letters orders.
 It's like reading "Hello" as "olleH".
 السلام  is displayed as:  م ا ل س ل ا